Rings of Chariklo: Origin

 The origin of the rings is unknown, but both are likely to be remnants of a debris disk, which could have formed via an impact on Chariklo, a collision with or between one or more pre-existing moons, tidal disruption of a former retrograde moon, or from material released from the surface by cometary activity or rotational disruption.
 If the rings formed through an impact event with Chariklo, the object must have impacted at a low velocity to prevent ring particles from being ejected beyond Chariklo's Hill sphere.

 Impact velocities in the outer Solar System are typically ≈ 1 km/s (compared with the escape velocity at the surface of Chariklo of ≈ 0.1 km/s), and were even lower before the Kuiper belt was dynamically excited, supporting the possibility that the rings formed in the Kuiper belt before Chariklo was transferred to its current orbit less than 10 Myr ago.
 Impact velocities in the asteroid belt are much higher (≈ 5 km/s), which could explain the absence of such ring features in minor bodies within the asteroid belt.
 Collisions between ring particles would cause the ring to widen substantially, and Poynting–Robertson drag would cause the ring particles to fall onto the central body within a few million years, requiring either an active source of ring particles or dynamical confinement by small (kilometre-sized) embedded or shepherd moons yet to be discovered.
 Such moons would be very challenging to detect via direct imaging from Earth due to the small radial separation of the ring system and Chariklo.

 Simulations

-As the smallest known celestial body with its own ring system, Chariklo and its rings are the first to have been fully simulated by numerically solving the N-body problem.
-The assumptions made included the planetoid and ring particles being spherical, and all particles having equal radii between 2.5 and 10 m.
+As the second-smallest known celestial body with its own ring system, Chariklo and its rings are the first to have been fully simulated by numerically solving the N-body problem.
+The assumptions made included the minor planet and the ring particles being spherical, and all particles having equal radii between 2.5 and 10 m.
 Depending on parameters, the simulations involved between 21 million and 345 million particles interacting with each other through gravity and collisions.
 The goal of the simulations was to assess under what conditions the rings remain stable; that is, do not cluster into few bigger bodies.

 The first conclusion coming from the simulations is that the density of Chariklo has to be bigger than that of the ring matter, just in order to maintain them in orbit.
 Secondarily, for all tested ring particle radii and ring spatial densities, the rings did cluster in relatively short time scales.
 The authors suggest three main explanations: